IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/How-to-schedule-a-hosted-workshop.md

 11. After submitting your workshop request, navigate to your My workshops page by selecting the "My workshops" button.

-Only submitted worksops are reviewed "saved" Workshops are not reviewed.
+Only submitted worksops are sent for review, "saved" Workshops are not reviewed.

 ![submit workshop manager page](Images/submitted%20workshop%20request.png)